Reduce and Reuse

 Reuse and repair

-- RecycleWhere? is StopWaste’s on-line recycling and reuse outlet and service provider database.
+- RE:Source is StopWaste’s on-line guide to reuse, repair, and recycling just about anything.
 It contains information on “reuse” organizations and drop-off locations.
 Many of the locations also sell reused items.
-You must use the word "reuse" and the product type in the search field.

 - Many household items such as furniture, appliances, and electronics, can be repaired.
 Check your local area for community repair events and Fixit Clinics, and search online for repair shops in your area.

 - Promote reuse when getting rid of something by donating, rather than discarding.
-Check RecycleWhere? for locations.
+Check RE:Source for locations.

 Reduce paper waste